mahdi-shafiei/STAT-4830/section/2/notes.md

 \min_{w \in \mathbb{R}} L(w).
 $$

+This is the same empirical-risk objective as in the previous lecture; the new issue is scale.

 If we run full-batch gradient descent, we need the derivative of the average loss,

 $$